sahatovbatyr/btk_token/README.md

 ## Deploy contract to remote and local server

-1. you shoul create .env file in root folder your project.
+1. you shoul create .env file in root folder your project.<br/><br/>
 2. create these varablies:

-    //WARNING this need to deploy the contract remote NETWORK (ROPSTEN, RINKEBY ...)
+    //WARNING this need to deploy the contract remote NETWORK (ROPSTEN, RINKEBY ...) <br/>
-    // if you want to deploy the contract to hardhat localhost don't create this varaible
+    // if you want to deploy the contract to hardhat localhost don't create this varaible <br/>
-   - ALCHEMY_API_KEY ="example-your-alchemy-project-api-key"
+   - ALCHEMY_API_KEY ="example-your-alchemy-project-api-key" <br/>

    - CONTRACT_DEPLOYER_WALLET_PRIVATE_KEY="private-key-metamask-account-key"